The Big Ride will take place on Sunday 22nd September 2019.

 You can park for free at Larmer Tree Gardens.
 We will have marshals waiting at the entrance to direct you.

-As this is a brand new ride for 2018 we are still risk-assessing and finalising the routes.
+We are making some changes from last years ride and we are still risk-assessing and finalising the routes.
 As soon as they are ready we will email them to you.
 Please make sure you check your junk mail.

 Yes, the ride will be fully signed and marshalled and you will be provided with an emergency contact card, in the unlikely event that you get lost or require medical support.
 Please note elements of the route may be subject to change.

 Yes, we will email you when the GPX files are available to download.